nicolassinott/Optiver_Ready_Trader_Go/README.md

 ## :open_book: Description

-This repository contais our solution to the Optiver's Ready Trader Go competition.
-The challenge consists in creating algorithmic trading strategies with a financial asset beetween to markets:
+This repository contais our solution to the Optiver's Ready Trader Go Challenge.
+The competition consists in creating algorithmic trading strategies with a financial asset beetween to markets:

 * Future market (liquid market)
 * ETF market (iliquid market)